 While awareness campaigns are an important part of the solution, we must move away from traditional thinking to find new ways to fill gaps in services on campus to support students looking for help.

-With an understanding of the power of peer support and community, MHA wants to highlight innovation on-campus that is showing new approaches to meeting diverse needs and filling the gaps in resources available to students.
+With an understanding of the power of peer support and community, Mental Health America's Collegiate Mental Health Innovation Council (CMHIC) is dedicated to highlighting innovation on-campus that utilizes new approaches to resources and supports available to students.

-Convene a select group of students and recent graduates with diverse backgrounds, locations, and experiences in monthly online meetings over a 6-month term
+Convenes a select group of students and recent graduates with diverse backgrounds, locations, and experiences in monthly online meetings over a 6-month term.

-Identify innovative solutions and ways to address problems commonly reported on other campuses, including administrative and funding concerns
+Identifies innovative solutions and ways to address problems commonly reported on other campuses, including administrative and funding concerns.

 Please contact Kelly Davis at email@example.com with any questions.